dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

   * Required: no
 * `ssh_hardening_enabled`
   * Default: `true`
-  * Description: Wether to run the hardening or not
+  * Description: Whether to run the hardening
   * Type: bool
   * Required: no
 * `ssh_host_certificates`